top of page

 I have a few chunks of a blue green rock in the collection I inherited from my dad.
 When I first started KinesavaROCKS, I had NO idea what it was.
 But now I do.
 It turns out that it's a rock called Amazonite.
 According to Geology.com, "The gem was first named “Amazon stone”, after the Amazon River - although there are no known occurrences near that river".
 There are pictures of polished cabs there too.
 If you like turquoise or jade, check them out.
 The type I have is the "cross hatched pattern".

-I was confused by this rock because it's not agate or jasper because I can recognize those rocks.
+I was confused by this rock because it's not agate or jasper.
 I can recognize those rocks.
 According to Geology.com, "It is a variety of microcline, a potassium-rich member of the feldspar mineral group.
 Amazonite is commonly found in granitic pegmatites, which are coarse-grained igneous rocks."

 This is one of the rocks in my dad's collection that other sites are selling at a fantastic price.
 I'm not.
+The nearest thing I could find online (Ebay) was 2 1/2 inches and priced at $165.
+They didn't show the weight.
 The "Mission Statement" of KinesavaROCKS is, "I'm not really in business.
 I'm just having fun with my dad's rocks."
 Read my blog about what I know about this rock: "What is Amazonite?".

 • SHIPPING INFO

-This will be shipped in a USPS "flat rate" padded envelope at the current rate of $10.85.
+This will be shipped in a USPS "flat rate" padded envelope.
 (Subject to change by the USPS.)
 You can save money on shipping by ordering several items together so you only pay one shipping charge with a custom order.
 To set a custom order, just send me a message and I'll take it from there.

 ©2022 by KinesavaROCKS